-- Lazarus is best known for the fact that Jesus raised him from the dead after he had been buried in a tomb for several days. - The Jewish leaders were angry at Jesus and jealous that he had done this miracle, and they tried to find a way to kill both Jesus and Lazarus. - Jesus also told a parable about a poor beggar and a rich man in which the beggar was named "Lazarus."
+- Lazarus is best known for the fact that Jesus raised him from the dead after he had been buried in a tomb for several days. - The Jewish leaders were angry at Jesus and jealous that he had done this miracle, and they tried to find a way to kill both Jesus and Lazarus. - Jesus also told a parable about a poor beggar and a rich man in which the beggar was a different man named "Lazarus."

-beg, beggar, (See also: needy , Jewish leaders, Martha, Mary, raise, raised, risen, arise, arose, got up, stir up, stirred up)
+(See also: beg, Jewish leaders, Martha, Mary, raise)